Apple proposes new web 3D graphics API

 The end goal is to maintain Metal as a proprietary bit of tech for native apps, in order to make it more burdensome for people to port native apps away from the Apple platform and as a result give Apple more exclusive apps and more artificial barriers to entry for competitors.
 Why should the web standards people be bending backwards to support that goal?

-> Is that really a "just" or is it the right thing to do?
-Working on top of all the major APIs is the right thing for the web.
+> Working on top of all the major APIs is the right thing for the web.

-However, a standard is the right thing for the web.
+A standard is the right thing for the web.
 Whether that's an abstraction or agreement upon an existing implementation remains to be seen.

 No, the right thing for the broader ecosystem is working only on Vulkan, and forcing Apple to adopt Vulkan, so that one API is usable natively on every OS, device (even Nintendo will support Vulkan on its consoles!) and browser.